kadiryonak/PoeticAI-NLP-and-Transformer-Architectures-for-Turkish-Poetry-Generation/README.md

 # PoeticAI-NLP-and-Transformer-Architectures-for-Turkish-Poetry-Generation

 Overview
 PoeticAI harnesses the power of Natural Language Processing (NLP) and state-of-the-art Transformer architectures to create Turkish poetry.
-This project is rooted in Python and utilizes a suite of libraries such as Transformers, Datasets, Pandas, NumPy, and PyTorch.
+This project is rooted in Python and utilizes a suite of libraries such as Transformers, Datasets, HuggingFace, Pandas, NumPy, and PyTorch.
 The core of PoeticAI is the implementation of the BART For Conditional Generation model, a transformer-based model fine-tuned to generate poetry.
 By incorporating advanced NLP techniques and leveraging transformer models, PoeticAI offers a novel approach to understanding and generating Turkish poetry automatically.

 Project Structure
-The project is meticulously organized into distinct sections, each dedicated to a specific phase of the poetry generation process:
+The project is organized into different chapters, each dedicated to a specific stage of the poetry creation process:

 Data Preprocessing (data_processing.py): Prepares the dataset for training by performing tasks such as loading, cleaning, and encoding the text data, ensuring it's in the right format for the model.